palomakop/journal/README.md

 i am running my journal instance on a raspberry pi 400 running debian/raspbian.

 this will vary depending on where you host it, but here are the steps i followed for my own reference:
-- burn SD card image for the lastest raspbian (using raspberry pi imager)
+- burn SD card image for the lastest raspbian (using raspberry pi imager) - bookworm
 - booted up the pi plugged into ethernet
 - SSH'd in and updated packages
 - git cloned the repo
 - followed steps above for initial setup

-i plan to serve it with nginx and gunicorn.

-note to self: also set up firewall.

-will put more notes here once i figure out the steps for that.
+- installed and started redis ([reference](https://pimylifeup.com/raspberry-pi-redis/))
+    - note: got an error when trying to enable redis.service via the symlink so i had to run `sudo systemctl enable /lib/systemd/system/redis-server.service`
+- added `export REDIS_URL=redis://localhost:6379` to environment vars
+- installed nginx, certbot, and ufw
+    - sort of followed [this tutorial](https://medium.com/@kawsarlog/from-flask-to-live-deploying-your-app-with-nginx-gunicorn-ssl-and-custom-domain-1e8b57709fc0) to set up nginx and gunicorn to serve the app
+- started nginx
+- set up https with let's encrypt
+- set up port forwarding on my router to forward 80 and 443 to my pi
+- created an A DNS record pointing to my home network IPv4 address (we have a static ip already)
+- activated the python virtual environment and installed gunicorn and redis
+- set up a systemctl service for gunicorn

+to do:
-also need to set up backups for image files and database.
+- set up backups for image files and database. (will probably just set up a cron job on my main computer to run an "scp" command)